AlibabaCloudDocs/sls/intl.en-US/Data Collection/Logtail collection/Install/Install Logtail in Linux.md

 -   If you cannot identify the region where the ECS instance resides, you can use the auto parameter in the Logtail installation script to install Logtail.

     After you specify the auto parameter in the installation command, the Logtail installation script obtains and uses the metadata of the ECS instance to identify the region.
-For more information about the metadata of the ECS instance, see [Metadata](/intl.en-US/Instance/Manage instances/Metadata/Metadata.md).
+For more information about the metadata of the ECS instance, see [Overview of ECS instance metadata](/intl.en-US/Instance/Manage instances/Manage instance metadata/Overview of ECS instance metadata.md).

     1. Download the Logtail installation script over the Internet.